Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Introduction

 \subsection{Contribution}

 In this work, we aim to investigate the resource allocation challenges in a hybrid dual-band IoT network that utilizes RF and OWC technologies\cite{es1252}.
-We first formulate the optimization problem as a Mixed-Integer Non-Linear Programming (MINLP) with two-fold objectives: 1) maximize the throughput across the network with respect to energy consumption and 2) minimize the overall end-to-end delay in the network.
-Our framework facilitates dynamic and context-aware band selection, where IoT devices autonomously choose the most suitable communication technology, either RF or OWC, based on real-time network and environmental conditions.
+We first formulate the optimization problem as a Mixed-Integer Non-Linear Programming (MINLP) which captures the full nonlinear interactions among energy consumption, link availability, and scheduling decisions.
+The MINLP is then approximated as a MILP using standard linearization techniques.
+The optimization problem has two-fold objectives: 1) maximize the throughput across the network with respect to energy consumption and 2) minimize the average delivery-based AoI in the network.
+As direct minimization of the time-average AoI is known to be intractable in general multi-source, multi-destination networks\cite{10145068} due to the coupling of scheduling decisions over time and across links, we adopt a tractable surrogate that minimizes the age of each update at its delivery instant.

-The proposed design considers the resource allocation problem over coherence time windows, in which the channel is assumed quasi-static.
+Moreover, the proposed design considers the resource allocation problem over coherence time windows, in which the channel is assumed quasi-static.
 This is particularly valid in low-mobility IoT indoor environments where devices and surroundings exhibit minimal variation.
 In such settings, the quasi-static nature of the environment allows for reliable short-term predictions of Signal-to-noise Ratio (SNR) over short durations (e.g., $500$ ms)\cite{8395053,8805349,9044427,9860403}.
-This being said, deterministic optimization methods are highly sensitive to the accuracy of these SNR estimates, as they require precise, real-time knowledge of link states to compute feasible and optimal resource allocations.
+This formulation enables dynamic, context-aware band selection, allowing IoT devices to autonomously select between RF and OWC based on slowly varying channel-state measurements and network conditions within each coherence-time window.